guxi11/markable/README.md

 ## Features

-You can write markdown text in non-English languages without switching input methods, Markable will make it markable by translating the relevant characters in markdown syntax into English.
+You can write markdown text in non-English languages without switching input methods, Markable will make it markable by translating the relevant characters in [Markdown syntax](https://daringfireball.net/projects/markdown/syntax) into English.

 Take Chinese as an example: